• Home

 Should you play Once Human on console?

-For players who missed the beta, the Deviant Update still matters because the economy and enemy changes apply to the PC version as well.
+If you missed the beta, the Deviant Update still matters because the economy and enemy changes apply to the PC version as well.
 The Starchrom simplification and new threats like the Evolved Devourer and Mimic Trees are permanent additions to the game, not console-exclusive content.

 For a broader look at what's happening across survival and open-world games right now, browse more guides at GAMES.GG to stay current on the titles worth your time.